modyo/modyo-docs/docs/brand/colors.md

 </tr>
 <tr>
 <td>
-<p class="dont">Use special colors, completely leaving aside the identity of the brand.</p>
+<p class="dont">Do not use special colors, completely leaving aside the identity of the brand.</p>
 </td>
 <td>
-<p class="dont">The text should never have a color other than the primary colors, especially the paragraph. brand.</p>
+<p class="dont">The text should never have a color other than the primary colors, especially the paragraph.</p>
 </td>
 <td>
-<p class="dont">Use of a special color as a background, losing even the contrast.</p>
+<p class="dont">Do not use a special color as a background, losing the contrast of the image.</p>
 </td>
 </tr>
 <tr>